What it does ¶

 The module gives the rotation of the FRAME_ROBOT reference, so the whole body of the robot and not only its head.
 This means that if the robot stays standing but moves its head, the deviation angles will not change.

 When to use it ¶

 ALVisualCompass may be used to get the robot’s rotation around the Z axis independently of the measure of the same angle theta by the robot’s odometry.
-As a consequence, it also provides a public method to make the robot walk with a controlled deviation.
+As a consequence, it also provides an API to make the robot walk with a controlled deviation.

 ALVisualCompass only works on a real robot, since it retrieves the images from its cameras.